 Contact assistant coach Piper Ritter for information on trying out for the softball team.

-Over the past two seasons, Ritter has helped Minnesota with its dramatic turnaround by mentoring Moulton, a junior who has garnered 53 wins and 632 strikeouts in her first two years in the circle.
-During 2011, Moulton posted a 28-win season, which is a school record for wins in a season by a Minnesota pitcher.
-Moulton has also been credited as one of the nation's best pitchers by ranking among the leaders for strikeouts and ERA the past two seasons.
+Over the past three seasons, Ritter has helped Minnesota with its dramatic turnaround by mentoring Moulton, a senior who has garnered 85 wins and 940 strikeouts in her first three years in the circle.
+In 2013, Moulton set Minnesota's single-season wins record with a 32-12 record, and tied another record with 14 shutouts.
+The All-Big Ten First team selection threw two consecutive no-hitters during the season.
+Moulton led the Big Ten in ERA (1.57), strikeouts (308), wins (32), starts (45) and innings pitched (275.5).
+She enters her senior season as the school record holder for career shutouts (35) and complete games (91), and is poised to break more records.
+She has been credited as one of the nation's best pitchers, ranking among the leaders for strikeouts and ERA the past three seasons.

-Ritter has also been instrumental to Minnesota's success in the classroom, with 11 student-athletes earning Academic All-Big Ten honors the past two seasons.
+Ritter has also been instrumental to Minnesota's success in the classroom, with 16 student-athletes earning Academic All-Big Ten honors the past three seasons.

 Ritter also tutored Hassett to one of the best seasons in program history in 2009.
 Hassett set program records by racking up 414 strikeouts and pitching 39 complete games.
 Her strikeout mark was more than 100 better than the previous record, set in 2004 by Ritter.
 Hassett also spent 307.0 innings in the circle in 2009, becoming just the second Golden Gopher ever to pitch over 300 innings in a season.
 Hassett thrived in two seasons under Ritter, finishing among the top-five in six career pitching categories, including a school record 88 complete games.